-No matter where you find yourself in the world these days, whether in the middle of the Ecuadorian rainforest, on a lonely mountain road in the Caucuses, a desert dune in the Sahara, or on a scuba boat in the Andaman Sea, chances are, you will cross paths with a German.
-And in many cases, a slightly-off-their-rocker but highly competent and well-prepared German eager to speak German with you as soon as they learn you live in Germany.
+No matter where you find yourself in the world these days, whether in the middle of the Ecuadorian rainforest, on a lonely mountain road in the Caucuses, a desert dune in the Sahara, or on a scuba boat in the Andaman Sea, chances are, you’ll cross paths with a German.
+Here’s a story about speaking foreign languages while traveling and scuba diving with a badass German scuba diver who felt comfortable diving into blackened oceanic trenches than speaking English.

 I’d never seen a sunset like this.

 One night in Bangkok, at least for us, and surely for most people who come here, is nothing like the song.
 It probably was, three decades ago, but Bangkok seems to have since cleaned up its act and grown up.
-Here’s a story about arriving in Thailand and falling under the city’s spell in no time at all.
+Here’s a story about arriving in Thailand and falling instantly under the city’s spell.

 Continue reading “One Night in Bangkok”